exasol/pyexasol/doc/user_guide/best_practices.rst

 Always Specify Full Connection String for Exasol Cluster
 --------------------------------------------------------
-Unlike standard WebSocket Python driver, PyEXASOL supports full connection strings and node redundancy.
+Unlike standard WebSocket Python driver, PyExasol supports full connection strings and node redundancy.
 For example, connection string `myexasol1..5:8563` will be expanded as:

 ::